-- He is retired, volunteers as a Guide (docent) at the Philadelphia Museum of Art and the Rodin Museum, maintains the Minshall hiking trail at Tyler Arboretum, volunteers at the Bryn Mawr Hospital and sings in the Wayne Oratorio Society.
+- He is retired, volunteers as a Guide (docent) at the Philadelphia Museum of Art and the Rodin Museum.
+He also maintains the Minshall hiking trail at Tyler Arboretum and volunteers at the Bryn Mawr Hospital.

 - One of his current hobbies is producing YouTube videos about some of the works at the Philadelphia Museum of Art.
 Check them out, you might enjoy them!

 - He is an Emeritus Professor of Philosophy at Villanova University, a Trustee Emeritus of the Wenner-Gren Foundation for Anthropological Research and served for many years as a senior research fellow of Public Agenda.
 He founded www.TeachPhilosophy101.org, an Internet resource for philosophy and humanities professors.

 - His resume lists his professional background and publications.